Image Source: EMC

 These pair of devices can be split so separate hosts can access the same data if required.
 Many other operations can be performed on a group of devices like you can resume the replication between the group of devices.

-All these qualities are best suitable for Disaster Recovery Solutions for Critical Production UNIX LINUX Servers or even Windows Servers as well.
+All these qualities make SRDF Replication best suitable for Disaster Recovery Solutions for Critical Production Applications on UNIX LINUX Servers or even Windows Servers as well.

 The basic setup requirement is two sets of identical setup is two different data centers geographically disburse location may be within different cities called Metros.

 SRDF Replication software supposed to be used with EMC now Dell Symetrix boxes and similar kind of other option is also provided by Hitachi Storage Systems as well.
 It depends on which one suits your budget.